 After choosing your template, it is populated with your site name and areas where you can edit content are clearly marked.
 There is an excellent WYSIWYG editor with simple options for editing text.

-One very neat feature is the desktop/tablet/mobile icons in the left-hand template editor which will show you how your site is going to look on all devices.
+One elegant feature is the desktop/tablet/mobile icons in the left-hand template editor, which will show you how your site is going to look on all devices.

 Choosing a template and editing content is a breeze.

 The content menu shows you the existing pages you have set up on your site, and one nice touch is the addition of a contact page with the form already set up for you.

 To begin with, I was a bit puzzled as to where the categories were set up because it usually is the first thing you do before adding content pages but, rather cleverly, the developers have included category setup only when you want to add blog pages.
 This is a neat move as it is easily possible to get confused between adding static site pages that contain general information as opposed to blog pages with potentially many categories.

 There are options to enable blog comments and hide or show email and website address fields, so blogging options are diverse.